 - Whether User Plane CIoT 5GS Optimisation is supported.

-- Whether Control Plane CIoT 5GS Optimisation or User Plane CIoT 5GS Optimisation is preferred.

 - Whether N3 data transfer is supported.

 - Whether header compression for Control Plane CIoT 5GS Optimisation is supported.

 If N3 data transfer is supported is indicated by the UE, the UE supports data transfer that is not subject to CIoT 5GS Optimisations.
 If the UE indicates support of User Plane CIoT 5GS Optimisation then it shall also indicate support of N3 data transfer.